Alexander-K-byte/IoT-project/README.md

 # IoT-project
-design facial recognition system with ultrasonic distance sensor interface (once we have working prototype, script will be uploaded)
+design facial recognition system with ultrasonic distance sensor interface on Raspberry pi 4b.  </br>
+(once we have working prototype, script will be uploaded)

 ## Concept